 Paula Nadelstern has achieved international recognition for her innovative and complex designs inspired by the bilateral symmetry of kaleidoscopic images.
 Honored by inclusion in the Twentieth Century’s 100 Best American Quilts, her designs have inspired products including the vast carpet in the Hilton Americas hotel in Houston, TX and were showcased in the American Folk Art Museum’s first one person exhibition highlighting the work of a contemporary quilt artist (2009).
-This exhibit has traveled to the Akron Art Museum and will be installed at the Endicott Museum in Beverly, MA (Spring 2012).
 In addition to her numerous awards, she was a recipient of fellowships from the New York Foundation for the Arts and The Bronx Council on the Arts.
-She is the author of Kaleidoscopes & Quilts, Snowflakes & Quilts, Puzzle Quilts: Simple Blocks, Complex Fabric, Paula Nadelstern’s Kaleidoscope Quilts: An Artist’s Journey Continues and Kaleidoscope Quilts: The Workbook.
-Paula designs textile prints exclusively for Benartex, Inc. She lives in New York City with her husband, Eric.
+Paula is the author of Fabricadabra: Simple Quilts, Complex Fabric (Fall, 2016), Paula Nadelstern’s Kaleidoscope Quilts: An Artist’s Journey Continues; Kaleidoscope Quilts: The Workbook; Puzzle Quilts: Simple Blocks, Complex Fabric; Kaleidoscopes & Quilts; Snowflakes & Quilts and Fantastical Designs (a coloring book with selections from her twenty fabric collections designed exclusively for Benartex, Inc.).
+She lives in New York City with her husband, Eric.

 Workshop: Kaleidoscopes & Quilts – A Multi Day Kaleidoscope Class

 The workshop covers unique machine-piecing techniques and the color and fabric guidelines for creating the complex and mobile reflection of a kaleidoscope.
 While gaining insight into the nature of symmetry and intricately printed fabrics, students will learn to create a design that sews together successfully and renders a kaleidoscopic image filled with luminosity and dramatic impact.